Jack Baylis, President and CEO, The Baylis Group, LLC

 Mr. Rohde received his Bachelor of Business Administration degree from Creighton University and earned a Juris Doctor, cum laude, from Creighton School of Law.
 He also holds a Certified Public Accountant certificate, is a commercial pilot, and a retired Captain of the U.S.A.R.

-Beverly A. Scott, Ph.D., General Manager, Massachusetts Bay Transportation Authority (MBTA), MassDOT Rail & Transit Administrator
+Beverly A. Scott, Ph.D., Former General Manager, Massachusetts Bay Transportation Authority (MBTA), Former MassDOT Rail & Transit Administrator

 On December 17, 2012, Beverly A. Scott, Ph.D. was appointed Massachusetts Bay Transportation Authority (MBTA) General Manager and MassDOT Rail & Transit Administrator.
-Dr. Scott is responsible for managing the MBTA and overseeing the Commonwealth's 15 Regional Transit Authorities and MassDOT's freight and passenger rail program.
+Dr. Scott was responsible for managing the MBTA and overseeing the Commonwealth's 15 Regional Transit Authorities and MassDOT's freight and passenger rail program.
+Dr. Scott managed MBTA and MassDOT until 2015.

 Dr. Scott is renowned throughout the U.S. and North American transit industry for her visionary leadership, results-driven management style; and progressive approach to labor-management relations.
 Among her most notable industry contributions is her pivotal leadership role in the critical areas of strategic human resources planning, workforce development and employee training.
 Most recently, Scott was named a “Transportation Innovator of Change” by President Barack Obama and the U.S. Department of Transportation for her long record of exemplary leadership and service in the transit industry.